pailnguyen/bch364c_project/docs/methods.md

 Project and thresholding algorithm inspired by/implemented based on [“Fast automated cell phenotype image classification” by Hamilton et al.](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-8-110).

-Architecture: Convolution, ReLU, Max Pooling, Normalization, Convolution, ReLU, Normalization, Max Pool, Fully-Connected (FC), FC, Softmax Loss
+Architecture: Convolution, ReLU, Max Pooling, Normalization, Convolution, ReLU, Normalization, Max Pooling, Fully-Connected (FC), FC, Softmax Loss

 The convolution layer uses a filter (a feature matrix) to detect features in the image.
 This layer “scrolls” through the image by a specified stride length, computing the dot product of the matrix to the input, and returns a feature map.
 Increasing the depth of a convolution layer increases the number of features that the layer detects.
 The convolution operator is a linear operator, so nonlinearity must be introduced back into the CNN to account for nonlinear data (most data).
 This is done by a ReLU (rectified linear unit) operation that changes all negative values to 0 while preserving positive values.
 This is a computationally efficient way to accelerate network training by avoiding the problem of having a near-0 gradient (which would greatly slow down any learning).